-Refereeing can be a great way to get involved without quite so much violence.
-You don’t have to wear quad skates you can use inline skates if that’s your preference.
+Refereeing can be a great way to get involved.
+You don’t have to wear quad skates – you can use inline skates if that’s your preference.
 This position is also open to dudes so guys get involved!

 If you’re not too confident on your skates you could consider becoming a non-skating official (NSO).
 NSOs time bouts, keep track of penalties and keep the score.